Persecution of pagans in the late Roman Empire: Desacralization and destruction of temples

-Ivory diptych of a priestess of Ceres, ca 400: it was defaced and thrown in a well at Abbey of Montier-en-Der.
+Ivory diptych of a priestess of Ceres, part of the Symmachi–Nicomachi diptych, ca 400: it was defaced and thrown in a well at Abbey of Montier-en-Der.

 Using the same vocabulary of restoration he had used for Aelia Capitolina, Constantine acquired sites of Christian significance in the Holy Land for the purpose of constructing churches, destroying the temples in those places.
 For example, Constantine destroyed the Temple of Aphrodite in Lebanon.

 However, archaeology indicates this type of destruction did not happen as often as the literature claims.
 For example, at the sacred oak and spring at Mamre, a site venerated and occupied by Christians, Jews and pagans alike, the literature says Constantine ordered the burning of the idols, the destruction of the altar, and erection of a church.
 The archaeology of the site, however, demonstrates that Constantine's church along with its attendant buildings, only occupied a peripheral sector of the precinct, leaving the rest unhindered.

 Temple destruction is attested to in 43 cases in the written sources, but only four have been confirmed by archaeological evidence.

 Archaeologists Lavan and Mulryan write that earthquakes, civil conflict, and external invasions caused much of the temple destruction of this era.

 The Roman economy of the third and fourth centuries struggled, and traditional polytheism was expensive.
 Roger S. Bagnall reports that imperial financial support declined markedly after Augustus.
 Lower budgets meant the physical decline of urban structures of all types.
 This progressive decay was accompanied by an increased trade in salvaged building materials, as the practice of recycling became common in Late Antiquity.